kimptoc/wowactivityfeed/readme.txt

 TODO
-- index armory history collection, better perf?
-- get_loaded - do it in reverse date order...
-- when you click on view from loaded, it registers item... dont . should(not)exist dont give stack trace... alternative test?
+- when you click on view from loaded, it registers item... dont
 - some members not being found, but listed in history...
 - diff handling for members, achievements and other array based things
 - highlight members with updates, maybe list of most recent updates on front page